-In part 1 of my post on data governance fundamentals, I introduced the "5 Ws and 1 H" of problem-solving—"What”, “Why”, “Who”, “When”, “Where”, and “How”— and applied the first three to data governance.
-This part covers how you can apply the last three pieces and suggest some next steps.
-Let's get started!
+In part 1 of my post on data governance fundamentals, I introduced the “5 Ws and 1 H” of problem-solving—“What”, “Why”, “Who”, “When”, “Where”, and “How”— and applied the first three to data governance.
+In this blog, I want to talk about how you can apply the last three pieces and suggest some next steps.
+Let’s get started!

 The “When” of Data Governance